 - Palliative Care

 - Visual Impairments

-Where can I find research to support music therapy?
+Where can I find supporting research?

 I’m interested in music therapy as a career.
 How do I get certified?